Society of the Holy Cross (Korea)

 The Society of the Holy Cross (SHC) is an order of women religious (or nuns) in the Anglican Church of Korea.
 It is not to be confused with the Society of the Holy Cross, SSC (Societas Sanctae Crucis), which is an international order of Anglo-Catholic priests within the Anglican tradition.

 History

 From 1892 onwards, sisters from the Community of St Peter in Woking were sent to work in Korea.
 In 1925 Mark Trollope, the Anglican bishop in Seoul, founded SHC as a local religious order, but support from the Community of St Peter continued until 1950.
-Today around 20 sisters live at the mother house in Seoul.
+Today around 20 sisters live at the mother house in Jung-gu, Seoul.

 Martyrdom of Mother Mary Clare

 Sister Mary Clare CSP came from Woking to assume office as the first Reverend Mother (superior) of the new Society of the Holy Cross.
 She was an active campaigner for the Korean people, and was persecuted by North Korean communist authorities.

-In 1950 Mother Mary Clare died during the Korean War 'death march', and her example has since formed a major influence upon the community.
+During the Korean War, Mother Mary Clare refused the opportunity from the British embassy to evacuate from Seoul, opting to stay with her congregation.
+Following her capture by retreating North Korean forces, she died on 6 November 1950 near Chunggangjin (present day North Korea) during a death march which had begun on 30 October.
+Mother Mary Clare's example has since formed a major influence upon the community.